mysql/mysql-router/README.txt

 ----------

 To install the files, use `make install`.
-This will install the harness, the harness library, the header files for writing plugins, and the available plugins that were not marked with `NO_INSTALL` (see below).
+This will install the harness, the harness library, the header files for writing extensions, and the available extensions that were not marked with `NO_INSTALL` (see below).

 Running
 -------

-To start the harness, just run it using `harness` and use the -r option to give the root directory:
+To start the harness, just run it using `harness` and use the `-r` option to give the root directory:

     harness -r /

-Note that the harness uses the base name of the file (whatever is in argv[0]) together with the prefix to create directories for logging files and plugins.
-This means that if you want to create a harness that automatically load all the plugins in the `/var/lib/router` directory and start them, you need to create a file `router` containing the line above and install it under `/usr/bin` or `/bin`.
+Note that the harness uses the base name of the file (whatever is in argv[0]) together with the prefix to create directories for logging files and extensions.
+This means that if you want to create a harness that automatically load all the extensions in the `/var/lib/router` directory and start them, you need to create a file `router` containing the line above and install it under `/usr/bin` or `/bin`.

-The harness will then load plugins from the directory `/var/lib/router` and write log files to `/var/log/router`.
+The harness will then load extensions from the directory `/var/lib/router` and write log files to `/var/log/router`.

-Writing Plugins
+Writing Extensions
 ---------------

-All available plugins are in the `plugins/` directory.
-There is one directory for each plugin and it is assumed that it contain a `CMakeLists.txt` file.
+All available extensions are in the `plugins/` directory.
+There is one directory for each extension and it is assumed that it contain a `CMakeLists.txt` file.

-The main `CMakeLists.txt` file provide an `add_plugin` macro that can be used add new plugins.
+The main `CMakeLists.txt` file provide an `add_plugin` macro that can be used add new extensions.

     add_plugin(<name> [ NO_INSTALL ] <source> ...)

-This macro adds a plugin named `<name>`.
-If `NO_INSTALL` is provided, it will not be installed with the harness (useful if you have plugins used for testing, see the `tests/` directory).
-Otherwise, the plugin will be installed in the *root*`/var/lib/`*harness-name* directory.
+This macro adds a extension named `<name>`.
+If `NO_INSTALL` is provided, it will not be installed with the harness (useful if you have extensions used for testing, see the `tests/` directory).
+Otherwise, the extension will be installed in the *root*`/var/lib/`*harness-name* directory.